 Darker and Edgier: The series as a whole is much darker and more serious than one would think for a daytime Nickelodeon show.
 There is direct mention of people having died before the series, a handful of people who die during the series, multiple mentions of mass genocide (strictly along racial lines).
 There are also rather mature themes throughout, such as parental abuse, murder, scandals, and having one of the main protagonists nearly kill someone of their own free will.

-Deadpan Snarker: Several characters fit this one, including Sokka, Toph, Iroh, Azula and of course Mai.
+Deadpan Snarker: Several characters fit this one, including Sokka, Toph, Katara, Azula and of course Mai.

 Even Zuko gets in on it at times: